semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 semaphore-flutter-example            git@github.com:semaphoreci-demos/semaphore-flutter-example.git
 ```

-### sem get resource-name {#sem-get-details}
+### sem get resource {#sem-get-properties}

-You can use the `sem get` command to get details about a particular resource.
+You can use the `sem get` command to get properties about a particular resource.
 The syntax is:

 ```shell
 sem get <resource-type> <resource-name>
 ```

-For example, this retrieves the project details for the project `hello-semaphore`:
+For example, this retrieves the project properties for the project `hello-semaphore`:

 ```shell
 $ sem get project hello-semaphore